Trips, Slips, and Falls on New Jersey Sidewalks

 New Jersey courts take a somewhat novel approach to trips, slips, and falls that occur on sidewalks, holding that commercial property owners are liable for maintaining public sidewalks in front of their property, but residential property owners will not.
 The ruling was first handed down in 1981 but was affirmed by the New Jersey Supreme Court as recently as 2011.
 As the law currently stands, a residential property owner is liable for injuries suffered as a result of a dangerous sidewalk condition only if the owner engaged in conduct that created or aggravated the dangerous condition.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people who suffer personal injury in New Jersey.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.